January 17, 2011

 Calling all FreeBSD developers needing assistance with travel expenses to AsiaBSDCon 2011.

 The FreeBSD Foundation will be providing a limited number of travel grants to individuals requesting assistance.
-Please fill out and submit the Travel Grant Request Application by January 29, 2010 to apply for this grant.
+Please download, fill out and submit the Travel Grant Request Application by February 11, 2011 to apply for this grant.

 This program is open to FreeBSD developers of all sorts (kernel hackers, documentation authors, bugbusters, system administrators, etc).
 In some cases we are also able to fund non-developers, such as active community members and FreeBSD advocates.

-(1) You request funding based on a realistic and economical estimate of travel costs (economy airfare, trainfare, …), accommodations (conference hotel and sharing a room), and registration or tutorial fees.
+You request funding based on a realistic and economical estimate of travel costs, accommodations, and registration or tutorial fees.
 If there are other sponsors willing to cover costs, such as your employer or the conference, we prefer you talk to them first, as our budget is limited.
 We are happy to split costs with you or another sponsor, such as just covering airfare or board.

 If you are a speaker at the conference, we expect the conference to cover your travel costs, and will most likely not approve your direct request to us.